lizmat/articles/future-proofing.md

 ### raku.land

-The [raku.land](https://raku.land) is a website entirely developed with the Raku Programming Language as a place to browse the Raku ecosystem.
-It should be seen as the successor of the [modules.raku.org](https://modules.raku.org) website, which is **not** based on Raku itself.
+[raku.land](https://raku.land) is a place where one can browse the Raku ecosystem.
+A website entirely developed with the Raku Programming Language, it should be seen as the successor of the [modules.raku.org](https://modules.raku.org) website, which is **not** based on Raku itself.
 Although some of the features are still missing, it is an excellent piece of work by *James Raspass* and very much under continuous development.

-Ecosystem / Raku Land

-Preserving history

-CCR
+## Not forgetting the past

+"Those who cannot remember the past are condemned to repeat it."
+[George Santanaya](https://en.wikiquote.org/wiki/George_Santayana#Vol._I,_Reason_in_Common_Sense) has said.
+And that is certainly true in the context of the Raku Programming Language with its now 20+ year history.

+### Permanent Distributions

+Even though distributions can not be removed from the `zef` ecosystem, there's of course still a chance that it may become unavailable temporarily, or more permanently.
+And there are still many distributions in the old ecosystems that can still disappear for whatever reason.
+Which is why the [Raku Ecosystem Archive](https://github.com/lizmat/REA#raku-programming-language-ecosystem-archive) has been created: this provides a place where (ideally) all distributions ever to be available in the Raku ecosystem, are archived.
+In Perl terms: a BackPAN if you will.
+Before long, this repository will be able to serve as another backend for `zef`, in case a distribution one needs, is no longer available.

+### Permanent Blog Posts

+A lot of blog post have been written in the 20+ year history of what is now the Raku Programming Language.
+They provide sometime invaluable insights into the development of all aspects of the Raku Programming Language.
+Sadly, some of these blog posts have been lost in the mists of time.
+To prevent more memory loss, the [CCR - The Raku Collect, Conserve and Remaster Project](https://github.com/raku/CCR#readme) was started.
+I'm pretty sure a Cro-driven website will soon emerge that will make these saved blog posts more generally available.
+In the mean time, if you know of any old blog posts not yet collected, please make [an issue for it](https://github.com/Raku/CCR/issues).

-IRC Logs
+### Permanent IRC Logs

+Ever since [2005](https://logs.liz.nl/perl6/2005-02-26.html), IRC has been the focal point of discussions between developers and users of the Raku Programming Language.
+In order to preserve all these discussions, a [repository](https://github.com/raku/IRC-logs#readme) was started to store all of these logs, up to the present.
+Updating of the repository is not yet completey automated, but if you want to search something in the logs, or just want to keep up-to-date without using an IRC client, you can check out the [experimental IRC Logs server](https://logs.liz.nl).

+## Looking forward

+## Finally

+This year saw the loss of a lot of life.
+Within the Raku Community, we sadly had to say goodbye to *Robert Lemmen* and *David H. Adler*.
+Belated kudos to them for their contributions to what is now the Raku Programming Language, and Open Source in general.
+You are missed!